 If your aim is short release cycles with frequent software product updates, opt for unit and API-level tests as the primary means of validating changes introduced to the application logic.
 While UI-level tests are quite difficult and expensive to maintain, tests executed at the unit and API levels are relatively easy to write and do not take up much time to execute.
 They allow gaining insight into the quality of changes introduced to an application and help prevent defects from entering later stages of the delivery cycle.

-- Integrating incremental, automatically triggered testing activities throughout a CI/CD pipeline
+Integrating incremental, automatically triggered testing activities throughout a unit and API levels

 Integrate test automation frameworks with automation servers, such as Jenkins, Bamboo, etc. This will enable you to trigger automatic test execution and run tests in parallel.
 For instance, validating an image processing software product for our customer, we set up unit tests to be executed 15 minutes after each new code commit.
 The customer’s development team managed to achieve up to 30 commits a day per developer.